NeRF-Homework/NeRF-Homework/README.md

 6. TODO 6 : Complete the fine network parameters according to the Coarse implementation. location: run_nerf.py
 7. TODO 7 : Complete the optimizers parameters (learning rate, beta_1, beta_2).
 Answer: What is the role of these betas in the Adam optimizer?

+Finally, answer in which Color Space are the inputs of the neural network.
+Why do you think this Color space is used?
+Discuss about its importance.
+In the load_blender.py (load_blender_data function) you will find a hint.

 ## Part 2: Training NeRF
 Now download the datasets:
 ```